Are You Wasting Water with a Leaky Shower Head?

-Because a shower head is often behind a curtain or glass partition in an area where being wet is normal, a leaking shower head can go undetected for a long period.
-A dripping faucet or shower head is the second biggest waste of water behind a constantly running toilet.
+The fact of the matter is, a dripping faucet or shower head is the second biggest waste of water behind a constantly running toilet.
 Water rationing is most likely with us for years into the future, so promptly fixing shower head leaks is good for the wallet as well as the environment.

-The four common ways to fix a leaking shower head go beyond simply addressing the shower head itself.
-You may need to repair one or more of the components that make up the shower system.
-These are:
+To fix a leaking shower head, you may need to repair one or more of the components that make up the shower system by:

 - Unclogging the shower head